 Step 3: Attach Fittings into Filter

-From the end of the cut pipe, lay a compression nut starting with the small end.
-Ensure that the nut slides perfectly on the ferrule and replicate on the other side.
+From the end of the cut pipe lay a compression nut starting with the small end.
+Ensure that the nut slides perfectly on the ferrule and replicates on the other side.
 Set up the threads either onto the in and out ports as per the manufacturer’s recommendations.
 Ensure the brass fittings are tightened on the filter.

 Step 4: Ensure Proper Filter Positing